TrigXploit/Obsidian-TTRPG/DnD stuff (add as I go)/2014/Classes/Cleric/Hunt Domain.md

 ### Pack Hunter | 6th-level Hunt Domain feature
 You learn to work with other hunters, helping them avoid your quarry’s blows, or to strike with greater ferocity.

 As a reaction, you can embolden creatures friendly to you with your hunters’ instincts, issuing either the Kill or Retreat command.
-You have a number of uses of this feature equal to your Wisdom modifier (minimum of once), and regain all expended uses when you finish a short or long rest.
+You have a number of uses of this feature equal to your Wisdom modifier, and regain all expended uses when you finish a **short or long rest**.

-- Kill.
-When a creature other than you hits a target which is currently affected by your Mark
-Prey feature, you can use your reaction to deal the feature’s extra damage to the creature.
+- **Kill**.
+When a creature other than you hits a target which is currently affected by your Mark Prey feature, you can use your reaction to deal the feature’s extra damage to the creature.

-- Retreat.
+- **Retreat**.
 When the target of your Mark Prey feature targets a creature that you can see within 60 feet of you with an attack, you can use your reaction to embolden the creature being attacked.
 The attacked creature can choose to use its reaction to move up to half its speed without provoking opportunity attacks immediately before the attack occurs, potentially causing the attack to miss if the creature moves out of the attackers reach/range.

 ### Unflinching Mark | 8th-level Hunt Domain feature